tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 #### Considerations

 * **Credit Card Tokens:** When using credit card tokens for payments, include the following parameters:
-    * `transaction.creditCardTokenId:` Identifies the stored credit card token.
+  * `transaction.creditCardTokenId:` The identifier of the stored credit card token.
-    * `transaction.creditCard.securityCode` (Optional): The card's security code (CVV) if required for your processing.
-For more information on creating and using tokens, refer to the [Tokenization API]({{< ref "Tokenization-API.md" >}}).
+  * `transaction.creditCard.securityCode` (Optional): The card's security code (CVV), if required by your processing configuration.
+For more details on creating and using tokens, refer to the [Tokenization API]({{< ref "Tokenization-API.md" >}}).
-* **Currency:** Transactions must be submitted in Chilean Pesos (CLP) with whole numbers only. **Decimals are not allowed**.
+* **Currency:** Transactions must be submitted in Chilean Pesos (CLP) using whole numbers only. **Decimal values are not accepted**.
-* **Two-Step Flows (Authorization & Capture):**
+* **Two-Step Flow (Authorization & Capture):**
+  * To enable this functionality, please contact your PayU sales representative.
-    * Currently available for single installment payments only.
+  * Currently supported only for single-installment payments.
 The integration will automatically reject transactions with multiple installments.
-    * Two-step flow functionality requires prior activation.
-Please contact your PayU sales representative for more information and activation.
 * **Security Code (CVV):**
-    * By default, processing credit cards without the security code (CVV) is not enabled.
+  * By default, processing credit card transactions without the CVV is disabled.
-    * To enable processing without CVV, contact your PayU sales representative.
-Once enabled, include the parameter `creditCard.processWithoutCvv2` set to `true` in your request and omit the `creditCard.securityCode` parameter.
+  * To enable CVV-less processing, contact your PayU sales representative.
+Once enabled, set the `creditCard.processWithoutCvv2` parameter to `true` and omit the `creditCard.securityCode` parameter in your request.

 ### Authorization

 Use this method to perform the **Authorization** step of a two-step flow.
-In this step, you authorize the payment but the amount is not debited until you [capture]({{< ref "payments-api-chile.md#capture" >}}) the funds.<br>The following are the request and response bodies for this transaction type.
+In this step, you authorize the payment but the amount is not debited until you [capture]({{< ref "payments-api-chile.md#capture" >}}) the funds.

+#### Request and Response Examples

+Below are examples of request and response bodies in JSON and XML formats.

 {{< tabs tabTotal="2" tabID="1" tabName1="JSON" tabName2="XML" >}}

 {{< tab tabNum="1" >}}

 <br>

-Request Example:
+**Request Example:**

 ```JSON
 {
    "language": "es",